HungLuong05/Creatorverse/README.md

 The following **additional** features are implemented:

-* [x] Validator to prevent user enter symbol '?' into field "Name" because value of "Name" is used in URL, and the symbol '?' breaks the logic to extract params from URL.
+* [x] Validator to prevent user enter symbol '?' into field "Name".
+The value of "Name" is used in URL, and the symbol '?' breaks the logic to extract params from URL.

 ## Video Walkthrough